David Sternburg, Executive Director

 Aliya Kleiner joins our Jeff’s Place team as our Associate Program Director.
 Aliya earned her Master’s Degree in Expressive Therapies and Mental Health Counseling from Lesley University in 2013.
 She has worked with children, adolescents, and adults over the past 5 years.
 Aliya incorporates art, music, play, and a lot of humor in her work.
 She brings with her a sense of warmth, compassion, and optimism and we are so excited to have her aboard!
 She can be reached at email@example.com.

-Jennifer Kaplan Schreiber, LICSW, Fellow in Thanatology- Founding Director
+Jennifer Kaplan Schreiber, PhD, LICSW, Fellow in Thanatology- Founding Director

 Jenny is Founding Director for Jeff’s Place Children’s Bereavement Center, Inc., and Clinical Director of Manitou Experience, a weeklong overnight camp for grieving boys.
 She has worked extensively with bereaved children, teens and families in various settings providing counseling, professional training and education, and crisis intervention regarding issues of grief and loss with youth.
-Jennifer is the author of Young Adults Coping With Death: You Are Not Alone and a Doctoral Candidate at Simmons College School of Social Work in Boston, where she teaches as Adjunct Faculty and participates on multiple research projects related to childhood health.
+Jennifer is the author of Young Adults Coping With Death: You Are Not Alone.
+She teaches as an Adjunct Faculty member at Simmons College School of Social Work in Boston and participates on multiple research projects related to childhood health.
 She has presented at state and national conferences on issues related to childhood loss.
 In 2011, Jennifer was the recipient of the Graduate Paper Award in memory of Richard Kalish at the International Annual Conference for the Association for Death Education and Counseling (ADEC).
-She can be reached at firstname.lastname@example.org
+She can be reached at email@example.com